home-assistant/home-assistant.io/source/_components/wemo.markdown

   - /components/switch.wemo/
 ---

-The `wemo` component is the main component to integrate various [Belkin WeMo](http://www.belkin.com/us/Products/home-automation/c/wemo-home-automation/) devices with Home Assistant.
+The `wemo` integration is the main integration to integrate various [Belkin WeMo](http://www.belkin.com/us/Products/home-automation/c/wemo-home-automation/) devices with Home Assistant.

 There is currently support for the following device types within Home Assistant: